Which qualification do I need to teach abroad?

 Scenario four: you’re currently working in an English speaking international school with no formal teaching qualification

-For those working in an English speaking school that follows the American, Cambridge or Australian curriculum you may be eligible to undertake an iPGCE.
+For those working in an English speaking school that follow the International Baccalaureate (IB) or Cambridge (CIE) programme you may be eligible to undertake an iPGCE.

 You might be employed as an unqualified teacher, a Teaching Assistant or perhaps you’re volunteering at the school, but as long as you meet the entry requirements, such as holding a degree of a 2:2 or above and your school is able to commit to giving you the required teaching time over the course of the school year, you should be able to complete your iPGCE and increase your teaching responsibilities.
 This in turn would help you in future to move between different international schools in different countries.

 Scenario five: you currently have a TEFL/CELTA teaching qualification